Frequently Asked Questions

 Absence and Make-up Policy

 A. We know things come up and sometimes absences can’t be avoided but we have good news: we have a make-up policy.
 Students who notify the front desk at least 24 hours in advance of an absence will be credited with a make up class.
-A student can use their make up to come to any other class at a different time as long the student is currently enrolled in at least one class and has the supplies and skill level for the class.
+A student can use their make up to come to any other class at a different time as long the student has the supplies and skill level for the class, and as long as there is space in that class.
 Students must schedule make-ups with the front desk (see below).
 Make-ups expire after one year.

 Students review the schedule of classes and identify classes they would like to use their make-up in (sometimes students find it helpful to consult their instructors).
 A student then contacts the front desk at (310) 451-5657 or email@example.com to inquire about space in the class they want to do the make-up in.
 In almost all cases make-ups cannot be scheduled more than a few days in advance.
 Students must also have the appropriate supplies for the class.